 Matt: 43 people?
 Yeah.
-I had, like I took great nuggets from almost everybody in the room after that.
+I took great nuggets from almost everybody in the room after that.

 Makah: That’s awesome.

 Matt: I looked around and I was thinking, “What did I learn from you?
 What did I learn from you?
 What did I learn from you?”.
-There was only, like it was kind of weird as I thought about how interactive it was.
-It was great that there was just a few.
+There was only like it was kind of weird as I thought about how interactive it was.
+It was great that there were just a few.
 I mean there’s always going to be wallflowers, quiet people, whatever.
 Introverts.

 Susan: But it’s a room of introverts as well.
 I mean, most developers are introverted.
 Even going into those situations, being surrounded by people who are also introverts gives you a little bit of confidence to say what you know you’re good at.
 Because that’s why you’re here.